CumulusNetworks/DUE/README.md

 I was already using Docker for Debian package builds, and a Dockerfile build environment had already been created for ONIE, which left me wondering why there wasn't a set "template" that could be used to set up dedicated build environments?
 Especially for distributed  open source projects where developers can't be sharing the same hardware, but could use a common development environment for debug.
+This approach turned out to be wildly successful in reducing support requests and seamlessly providing backwards compatibility for the ONIE code base.

-Incidentally, this history explains why most of the starter image templates have a networking focus...
+After Nvidia acquired Cumulus, DUE was upgraded to provide kernel build environments for different releases of Red Hat and SUSE Linux distributions, so the latest release of DUE supports both and is now installable as an .rpm file in addition to a .deb.

 # Design